 The proposed bill would amend current statutes by requiring the Arizona Corporation Commission (ACC) to conduct a grid security review at least every two years or as part of its integrated resource planning process or biennial transmission assessment.
-This review would necessitate that each investor-owned public service corporation evaluate technologies to protect against physical and cyberattacks, assess the risks associated with electromagnetic pulses, and update their cybersecurity and grid protection protocols for ACC review.
-The ACC would also confirm that these corporations have active protocols in place and assess the adequacy of submitted protocols.
+This review would involve each investor-owned public service corporation evaluating technologies to protect against physical and cyberattacks, assessing the risks of electromagnetic pulses, and updating their cybersecurity and grid protection protocols for ACC review.
+The ACC would also confirm that these corporations have active protocols in place and assess their adequacy, making recommendations for improvements as necessary.

-Additionally, the bill stipulates that all information related to the review, including plans and protocols, would not be open to public inspection.
-It emphasizes the state's policy to diversify energy generation assets and prepare for electromagnetic pulse effects through coordinated government and private-sector efforts.
-The bill allows the ACC to adopt and modify the review process as deemed reasonable and in the public interest, thereby enhancing the regulatory framework surrounding grid security in Arizona.
+Additionally, the bill stipulates that all information related to the reviews, including plans and protocols, would not be open to public inspection.
+It emphasizes the state's policy to diversify energy generation assets to enhance grid reliability and prepare for potential electromagnetic pulse effects through coordinated government and private sector efforts.
+The bill also allows the ACC to modify the review process as deemed reasonable and in the public interest.

 Statutes affected: Introduced Version: 40-360.14